InternetEnemies/CombatCritters/Documents/VisionStatement.md

 # Vision Statement

-The purpose of Combat Critters is to let users engage with a fun and exciting deck management card game that allows you to build, manage, collect card decks, and even engage in battle with your favourite cards.
+The purpose of Combat Critters is to let our audience engage with a simple, fun, and exciting deck management card game allowing them to collect and battle with their favourite cards.

 ### What is Combat Critters?

-Combat Critters is a deck management card game that includes a currency system to be used in our marketplace.
+Combat Critters is a deck management card game that allows players to build and manage their own custom deck of cards.
+After creating a deck that perfectly suits their needs, they can take it to battle against opponents.
+These opponents provide players with the same thrilling battle experience as playing the game with physical cards at a table.
+The increasing difficulty of these opponents also gives players a reason to progress their deck.

+With our currency system, players can fully curate their own deck of cards to use in battle.
 Currency is obtained in various ways such as selling cards or winning battles.
-With this currency, users can buy new cards on the market place, building upon their own deck.
+With this currency, players can buy new cards on the market place, building upon their own deck.

-Users will be able to share their favourite, handcrafted decks with friends.
-They will also be able to request to trade cards with their friends if they are looking for an upgrade, or want to help their friends progress.
+Players will be able to share their favourite hand-crafted decks with friends.
+Additionally, they can request to trade cards with friends if they are looking for an upgrade or want to help their friend’s progress in the game.

-Users can gain access to new cards with our trade up system.
-This allows them to always keep their decks fresh and lets them constantly progress.
-They can also open up various card packs that will grant them access to new cards to help them build out their personal decks.
+Our trade-up system allows players to upgrade their cards, ensuring  their decks stay fresh and always get stronger.
+They can also open up various card packs that will grant them access to new cards, helping them build out their personal decks.

 ### Who is Combat Critters for?

-Combat Critters is designed for all people with an interest in cards, video games and battle.
-It will allow users of all age groups to collect their favourite cards and personalize their own battle decks.
-The simple design makes Combat Critters easy to use for anyone.
-Users can use their custom decks to battle against other decks and upon victory, they will gain rewards.
+Combat Critters is designed primarily for individuals with an interest in trading cards and competitive gaming.
+It will allow players of all age groups to collect their favourite cards and personalize their own card decks.
+We fully expect our primary player demographic to be those of all ages with an interest in card games.
+Combat Critter’s simple and exciting design makes it suitable for everyone.

 ### Why is Combat Critters valuable?

-The project is valuable to users that enjoy card games but don’t always have time to sit down and play at a table with friends.
-This project lets users play the game on the go whenever they have free time, rather than having to carry around physical cards.
-In addition, our marketplace and trading system gives users a variety of ways to collect cards, granting them freedom in how they manage their deck.
+The platform is valuable to people who enjoy playing card games but may not always have time to sit down and play at a table with friends.
+We also want to provide an easy way to learn, yet an exciting experience to a wide range of people.
+This project allows anyone to play the game on the go whenever they have free time, rather than having to carry around physical cards.
+In addition, our marketplace and trading system gives players a variety of ways to collect cards, granting them freedom in player expression with how they manage their deck.

 ### How will Combat Critters be successful?

-Our project will be considered successful if the 60% of users prefers using our game opposed to our competitors card games.
+Combat Critters’ success will be measured from multiple goals.
+Firstly, this will be a success if players find it easier and more efficient than playing card games in person.
+Secondly, our project will be considered successful if 60% of registered players are still actively playing our game within four months of release.